Why Managing Time?

 This removes mental resistance and makes the task feel more doable.

-☑️ Did I identify my frog the night before or first thing in the morning?
+☑️ Did I identify my most demanding or difficult task the night before or first thing in the morning?

 ☑️ Did I block time to do it early?